kielejocain/NHL_regression/README.md

 File Structure
 --------------

-The `R/` folder contains code for importing the data from the PostgreSQL database as built in my `NHL_sql` repo.
-We will include .Rmd, .md, and .pdf files in the `Predictions/` folder for each statistic modeled.
+The `R/` folder contains my first basic attempt using linear regression so that I could practice making .Rmd files, and can be safely ignored.

+The `R2/` folder is an aborted attempt to restart; again I leave it in for completeness, but can be ignored.

+The `R3/` folder contains the first full attempt at a model, the results of which are at [hockeyml.com](http://www.hockeyml.com).
+The `source.R` file contains all the custom functions used in the analyis files.
+Each of the numbered files are analyses for statistics that should be run in order, as sometimes later analyses use results of previous ones.

 Replication
 -----------

-If you'd like to run the analysis locally, first clone and run the code in `NHL_sql`, then weave the .Rmd files using knitR (RStudio has this built in).
-You'll need to edit the `R/full_retrieve.R-TRMPLATE` file with your local data details and save without the `-TEMPLATE` "extension."
+If you'd like to run the analysis locally, first clone and run the code in `NHL_sql`, then run each of the numbered `.R` files in order (will take a while).